Board of Directors

 Olivier Pascal is an engineer of environmental sciences and technologies, specialized in the economics of large urban systems.
 He worked for 40 years for the French environmental company Veolia : engineering project manager for public authorities (France, Germany, tropical or equatorial countries), head of urban services, in the Ile-de-France region, director of R & D activities in urban hydrology (founder of the Berlin Water competence Center - 2000).
 Today, he exercises engineering consultant's activity on the themes of urban planning facing the challenges of climate or social precariousness.
 He is a partner in development programs for digital solutions or for environmental modelling, in relation to urban planning.
 A known partner is ASTEE (Scientific and Technical Association for Water and Environment).
-He belongs to the Ashoka Support Network.

 Former volunteer for Eau et Vie in the Philippines (2010-2011), Hortense joined the Board of Directors when she came back to France and continued her academic career in the sectors of international development, social entrepreneurship and innovation.
 Specialised in access to utilities in emerging countries and BoP strategies, she has worked on these issues for different structures: large and medium-sized businesses, start-ups and research institutions.
 She now audits and evaluates development programmes for the European Commission and the United Nations.